webplatform/docs-wpd/Editors_Guide/step_5_update_existing_content/index.md

 * [[WPD:Style_Guide/Tables|Tables]]
 * [[WPD:Style_Guide/Lists|Lists]]
 * [[WPD:Style_Guide/Gotchas|Common Gotchas for WPD editors]]

-***** [COMMENT:] NEW Page/Section NEEDED that explains how we use the MediaWiki syntax, and lists all valide tags and macros for WPD pages.

 ===Read the guidelines and best practices for editing the text===
 * http://docs.webplatform.org/wiki/WPD:Style_Guide